Lgvalia/Lgvalia/README.md

 I have built end-to-end ML projects starting with data collection in MS SQL Server, dbt, proceeded by Sklearn pipelines, MLflow, FastAPI, Docker and Streamlit; in addition to other various projects.

-Here you can check some of my ML projects I have worked on:
+Here you can check some of my ML projects:

 1. Prepayment prediction end-to-end Project at Space: https://github.com/Lgvalia/Prepayment-prediction-Space